 30 seconds.
 That was the length of time between when the iceberg was first spotted and when the ship collided with it.

 Did You Know?:

 There were around a whopping 300 icebergs crossing the shipping lanes in the Atlantic Ocean that year.
 Witnesses claimed the iceberg that the Titanic hit was around 15 to 30 metres high and 60 to 120 metres long.
-That’s like a stack of double decker buses, 6 buses high and 8 buses long!
+That’s like a stack of double-decker buses, 6 buses high and 8 buses long!
 And that’s just the bit that was sticking out of the water.
 It could have had another 270 metres of it hidden beneath the surface!
-It was so big that it would have taken another 2 weeks after the collision before the iceberg fully melted back into water again.
+It was so big that it would have taken another 2 weeks after the collision before the iceberg fully melted back into the water again.

 Who responded to the Titanic’s call for help?